quicwg/base-drafts/draft-ietf-quic-transport.md

 has received a packet from the server, which will be either a Server Cleartext packet or a Version Negotiation packet.

-The connection ID field in a Client Cleartext packet contains a connection ID that was selected by the server (see {{connection-id}}).
+The connection ID field in a Client Cleartext packet contains a server-selected connection ID, see {{connection-id}}.

+The packet number field is incremented for each Client Cleartext packet sent, see {{packet-numbers}}.

 The payload of this packet contains STREAM frames and could contain PADDING and ACK frames.
 If this packet is sent in response to a Version Negotiation